SPIRIVA HANDIHALER Rx

 Allergy to ipratropium.

 Not for the relief of acute symptoms.
 Discontinue if immediate hypersensitivity reactions (eg, angioedema) or paradoxical bronchospasm occurs; consider alternative therapy.
 Monitor for signs/symptoms of worsening narrow-angle glaucoma or worsening urinary retention (esp.
 GI or GU obstruction).
 Moderate-to-severe renal impairment; monitor for anticholinergic effects.
 Allergy to atropine or its derivatives; monitor.
 HandiHaler: avoid getting powder into eyes; or allergy to milk proteins.
 Pregnancy.
-Labor & delivery.
 Nursing mothers.

 Avoid other anticholinergics.